 If you exercise self-compassion, you're also more likely to adopt healthy self-care behaviours such as getting plenty of exercise, eating well and establishing healthy sleep patterns.
 Put simply, you're more likely to make choices that boost your physical health, which is crucial for your mental wellbeing.

 Self-compassion also encourages personal and professional development, which in turn improves our confidence and self-esteem.
 That's because it allows us to consider our strengths and skill set objectively without fear of criticism and judgement.
 We're then able to identify areas for improvement and make a change for the better.

 At its heart, self-compassion is about self-care or looking after yourself the way you would a friend.
 In fact, thinking about what you might say to a loved one in a similar situation is a good starting point.
 What advice would you give them?

 Here are a few ways you can start showing yourself a little more kindness and understanding:

 - Practice mindfulness - learn how to notice and observe your thoughts without judging them.
-Mindfulness encourages you to be curious and self-aware, understanding that your thoughts and assumptions are just that.
+Practising mindfulness encourages you to be curious and self-aware, understanding that your thoughts and assumptions are just that.
 They're not facts.

 - Take a break - time away from your day-to-day routine and a change of scenery can help you keep things in perspective.
 If you can, go outside for some fresh air and sunlight.

 - Do things you enjoy - spending time on our passions, hobbies and interests is good for the soul.

-CABA provide lifelong support to past and present ICAEW members, ACA students, ICAEW staff, and their close family members.
+CABA provides lifelong support to past and present ICAEW members, ACA students, ICAEW staff, and their close family members.